 8. What’s the difference between political government and consumer-controlled government?

 You have far more power as a consumer than as a voter.
 You can fire any company at any time, but with political government you must gain the permission of a majority of your neighbors to cause any change.
 Consumer-controlled government will give more people more of what they want more often.
 It will commit crimes against no one.
 Consumer-controlled government is superior, both morally and practically.

 9. What if voluntary funding doesn’t provide enough money?

 The question is backward.
 The amount of government needed should be determined by what people are willing to fund, NOT by what politicians want to impose.

 10. What is the path to such a society?

 Resolve to initiate force against no one, personally or politically.
 Pursue your goals and promote your preferences using only non-violent persuasion and voluntary cooperation.

 Does this way of thinking intrigue you?
 Want to learn more or participate in creating such a society?
-Then google the Zero Aggression Project.
+Then join the Zero Aggression Project using this subscription form…